 When you are first teaching stretching exercises to children, start with short holds, from 1-5 seconds and repeat each stretch a few times.
 As they mature and are actively looking to gain flexibility, guide them into holding a stretch for up to 30 seconds at a time, with a few repetitions within a stretching session.
 This will help to prevent injury and begin to teach them proper stretching methods.

-To help the kids stay focused, try listening to music or to have a few people stretching at the same time, so it becomes less of a chore and more of a fun, social activity.
+To help the kids stay focused, try listening to music or having a few people stretching at the same time, so it becomes less of a chore and more of a fun, social activity.
 This helps to keep stretching entertaining for kids of all ages.

 This yoga pose is so aptly named, no wonder kids love it!
 To do it, start by kneeling on the ground with your legs together.
-From there, bend over and allow your torso to rest on your knees and your forehead to rest on the ground.
-Your arms can either be extended above your head on the ground in front of you or to lie beside you in this resting pose.
+From there, bend over and allow your torso to rest of your knees and your forehead to rest on the ground.
+Your arms can either be placed extended above your head to rest on the ground in front of you or allow them to rest beside you.

 Lie down on your stomach.
 Keeping your elbows slightly bent and by your side, arch your back and look up to the roof.
 This stretches out your back and opens your chest.